-This finding can be made, in that the existing single family residential use is in compliance with the RA (Residential A-miculture) zone district and (R-R) Rural Residential General Plan designation, in which it is located.
-Single family dwellings are a principal permitted use within the RA zone district.
+This finding can be made, in that the existing single family residential use is in compliance with the SU (Special Use) zone district and (R-R) Rural Residential General Plan designation, in which it is located.
+Single family dwellings are a principal permitted use within the SU zone district for parcels with a residential General Plan land use designation.
 The existing and proposed uses, as designed, are compatible with the zone district and General Plan designation.